The internal languages of univalent categories: The Internal Language of Categories with Finite Limits

 The functor $\fiberfunctor{\FF}{\ECtx}$ preserves finite limits by assumption, and thus $\F$ preserves finite limits as well.
 Finally, every 2-cell $(\nt, \tautau)$ is mapped to $\nt$. \end{construction}

-In \Cref{constr:compcat-to-finlim} we transfered properties and structures along adjoint equivalences and natural isomorphisms.
+In \Cref{constr:compcat-to-finlim} we transferred properties and structure along adjoint equivalences and natural isomorphisms.
 More specifically, we used that a category $\C'$ has finite limits if we have an equivalence $\C \simeq \C'$ such that $\C$ has all finite limits.
 We also used that $\G$ preserves finite limits if $\F$ preserves finite limits and if we have a diagram as follows.

-If the involved categories are univalent, then both principles can be proven using \Cref{prop:equivalence-induction}.
+Since these categories are univalent, both principles follow directly from \Cref{prop:equivalence-induction}.